nextflow-io/nextflow/docs/azure.rst

         $NodeDeallocationOption = taskcompletion;

-The above formula initialise a pool with the number of VMs specified by the ``vmCount`` option, it grows the pool on-demand, based on the number of pending tasks up to ``maxVmCount`` nodes.
-If no jobs are submitted for execution it scales to zero nodes automatically.
+The above formula initialises a pool with the number of VMs specified by the ``vmCount`` option, it scales up the pool on-demand, based on the number of pending tasks up to ``maxVmCount`` nodes.
+If no jobs are submitted for execution, it scales down to zero nodes automatically.

 If you need a different strategy you can provide your own formula using the ``scaleFormula`` option.
-`Azure Batch <https://docs.microsoft.com/en-us/azure/batch/batch-automatic-scaling>`_ documentation for details.
+See the `Azure Batch <https://docs.microsoft.com/en-us/azure/batch/batch-automatic-scaling>`_ documentation for details.

 Advanced settings